red/docs/reactivity.md

 Once set, reaction are run asynchronously, each time one of the source field(s) value is changed.
 This relation continues to exists until the reaction is explicitly destroyed, using `react/unlink` or `clear-reactions`.

+Only the source objects in a reactive expression need to be a reactor, the target can be a simple object.
+If the target is also a reactor, then reactions can be chained and a graph of relations can then be constructed.

 Notes:
 * Red's reactive support could be extended in the future to support also a "pull" model.
 * This is not a [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) framework, though event streams could be supported in the future.